 - Application for Mechanical License form(s), one for each composition

 - CMRRA Royalty Calculation Sheet, listing all compositions and amounts payable

-- A cheque or money order in the amount payable (credit cards are not accepted)
+- A cheque or money order in the amount payable (credit cards or cash payments are not accepted)

 - A copy of either your pressing order, invoice, or letter from the presser confirming the total number of units to be manufactured.
 CMRRA will not accept ‘quotes’